blandfort/mirror/README.md

 - Additional information sources could be interesting to consider (e.g. data from a fitness tracker)

-Apart from helping you to understand yourself better, a longer term goal is to have the Mirror also actively assist you in making any changes to your behavior, so that you can optimize any measurable outcomes which you define (e.g. limit distractions or stay more relaxed during work).
+Apart from helping you to understand yourself better, a longer term goal is to have the Mirror also actively assist you in making any _changes_ to your behavior, so that you can optimize any measurable outcomes which you define (e.g. limit distractions or stay more relaxed during work).

-The hope is that eventually a community will grow around that software, where extensions to the software are shared with others and new ideas for using the software creatively emerge.

 ## Usage